-During your campaign, make sure you’re always sharing and asking everyone else to share a bit.ly short link.
+During your campaign, ensure you’re always sharing and asking everyone else to share a bit.ly short link.
 You’ll learn a lot more about your traffic sources this way.

-The useful thing about this data during your campaign is that you can double down on what’s working and forget about the rest.
-As a hypothetical example, the Blue Ruin team should not have wasted their time asking friends to share on Google+ (my gut feeling is that they weren’t doing that, anyway!)
+The valuable thing about this data during your campaign is that you can double down on what’s working and forget the rest.
+As a hypothetical example, the Blue Ruin team should not have wasted their time asking friends to share on non-relevant social media channels (my gut feeling is that they weren’t doing that, anyway!)

-Instead, they should have double down on asking their contacts to share their campaign on Facebook.
+Instead, they should have doubled down on asking their contacts to share their campaign on Facebook.

 Kickstarter also offers Google Analytics integration.
 If you have used Google Analytics in the past, I recommend enabling it for your campaign.
-But if you’re a newby, don’t waste your time.
-It’s probably overkill, and you need to focus on driving traffic, not learning another ecommerce platform.
+But if you’re a newbie, don’t waste your time.

-Your personal contacts are the the most important source of traffic and funding for your Kickstarter campaign.
-I have seen a few numbers thrown around, but it is generally said that about 60% of an average crowdfunding campaign’s backing comes from people who personally know the creator.
+Your contacts are the most crucial source of traffic and funding for your Kickstarter campaign.
+I have seen a few numbers thrown around, but it is generally said that about 60% of an average crowdfunding campaign’s backing comes from people who know the creator.

-If you take into account the people who are two or three degrees away from you that will discover your project from your contacts posting on Facebook, it’s fair to say the vast majority of your backing will be a ripple effect of reaching out to people you already know.
+Suppose you consider the people two or three degrees away from you who will discover your project from your contacts posting on Facebook.
+In that case, it’s fair to say the vast majority of your backing will be a ripple effect of reaching out to people you already know.

 The best way to reach those people is through email.
 Email addresses you already have.

 First, make sure all your contacts are in one place (these days, that means stored in only one digital Rolodex).
-Most likely, your contacts are split between some combination Google and Outlook and iCloud and the like.
+Most likely, your contacts are split between a combination of Google and Outlook, iCloud, and the like.
 Choose one service to be your central database.

 Create two groups of people:

-Here’s my guide: If someone invited you to their wedding or similar family function, or if you’d invite them to your wedding or housewarming party, put them in your FRIENDS AND FAMILY group.
+If someone invited you to their wedding or similar family function, or if you’d ask them to your wedding or housewarming party, put them in your FRIENDS AND FAMILY group.

-For everybody in your FRIENDS AND FAMILY list, you will write a personalized email from your own email account.
-(Note, it is very important that you do not violate spam laws when sending emails.
-When we refer to personal emails, we mean these people better know you and like you.)
+You will write a personalized email from your own email account for everybody in your FRIENDS AND FAMILY list.
+(Note, you must be careful not to violate spam laws when sending emails.
+When we refer to personal emails, we mean the people who know you and like you.)

 Use TextExpander (see below) to craft a template, then personalize each email with your close contact’s name and a friendly message.
-Use Boomerang (see below) to time each message to be sent the morning you launch your Kickstarter at just after the moment you plan to launch your campaign.
+Use Boomerang (see below) to time each letter to be sent the morning you launch your Kickstarter just after the moment you plan to launch your campaign.

 There are two reasons we’re focusing on the first morning of Kickstarter.

-Keep it simple stupid.
+Keep it simple silly.
 K.I.S.S.
 That’s the key to the email you need to send to both groups of contacts on the first day of the campaign.
 Too many people ask for a million things in their Kickstarter emails.
-It’s confusing and people who aren’t as web-savvy get lost.

 Ask for two things and two things only in your email:

-- Ask that your friends go to your Kickstarter page and watch your video.
-If they want to back your campaign, they will.
+- Ask that your friends go to your Kickstarter page and watch your video

-“I’m going to home to make a film about what it was like growing up in [PLACE].”
-Or, “I’m traveling to Montana to make a film about modern day cowboys.”
+- “I’m going home to make a film about what it was like growing up in [PLACE].”

 Then make your two asks.